Nader Guirat: Crimea Music Fest (September 2011)

-In 2011 organisers of the first international music festival in the Ukraine, Crimea Music Fest, invited Guirat to participate at the festival as a performer and contestant representing his country Tunisia.
+In 2011 organisers of the first international music festival in Ukraine, Crimea Music Fest, invited Guirat to participate at the festival as a performer and contestant representing his country Tunisia.
 Thus, becoming the only participant from the Arab World to partake in the international festival.

 Contestants on the show were required to present two performances, an International hit song and a traditional song of cultural significance representing each contestant's country.
 Guirat performed the hit song 'Aicha' by Algerian singer Cheb Khaled for the international hit category and performed the Tunisian folk song 'Sidi Mansour' for the second category.

 "Helma-Rêve" (October 2011)

 Two years following the release of his first single, Guirat released a Franco-Arab duet entitled 'Helma-Rêve' (Dream), a joint collaboration with Tunisian singer Mohammed Dahleb.
 The two young artists recorded the single written by fellow Tunisian musician Zaher Zorgati with arrangement and realisation by Kais Melliti.